 Because your drop shipping website can be a sellable asset.

-A drop shipping store is an actual eCommerce business Instead of using someone else's platform (e.g. Amazon & eBay), we teach you how to build your own store with Shopify.
-This way, you can process your own orders -- or you can choose to cash out and sell your store, making a good chunk of cash.
+A drop shipping store is an actual eCommerce business instead of using someone else's platform (e.g. Amazon & eBay), we teach you how to build your own store with Shopify.
+This way, you can process your own orders -- or you can choose to cash out and sell your store, because buying and selling websites is an excellent way to make a good chunk of cash.

 But how do you sell your drop shipping business?